 Renewal period now open!
-If you’re ready to renew your certification, log in to MyCNA.ca (formerly NurseONE).
+If you’re ready to renew your certification, log in to MyCNA (formerly NurseONE).
 Before renewing, you may want to learn more about the renewal requirements.

 Your CNA certification is valid for a five-year term.
 You can renew your certification credential either by submitting a list of continuous learning activities or by rewriting the certification exam.
-You must also meet the eligibility requirements and continue to be an RN in good standing.
+You must also meet the eligibility requirements and continue to be a practising nurse in good standing.

 Please contact us if you have any questions.